proycon/folia/test/test.rst

 Prologue
 ----------

-.. this s just a comment, it will not appear in the document and will just be an XML comment
+.. this is just a comment, it will not appear in the document and will just be an XML comment

 The FoLiA website can be found at https://github.com/proycon/folia, also check out the website of `Language Machines <http://cls.ru.nl/languagemachines>`_.